patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/spinner/spinner.md

 Don't use a spinner:
 - To replace a [progress bar](/components/progress).
 - If the loading process is less than 1 second.
 For experiences longer than 5 seconds, use a progress bar.
 - In components that load on top of the page, for example in cards or dropdowns.
-In this case use a [skeleton](/components/skeleton) to reflect the structure of the data
+In this case use a [skeleton](/components/skeleton) to reflect the structure of the data.
 - When a loading screen does not have any data, use an [empty state screen or failed outcome](/components/empty-state) instead.

 ### Spinner in context